 Skiers should be dressed for the weather with wool or synthetic being preferable to cotton.
 Several layers but not too heavy clothing is recommended unless we are in the teens and lower temperatures.
 Good ski gloves and a hat are recommended for each practice, especially early season.
 Team members will be given a team hat to keep.

 The ski jackets are loaned to the athletes from the Team each season so please treat them kindly so they are in good shape next year.
 Check the number on the tag and remember it in case your skier misplaces the jacket.
 We will collect them at the end of the season.
 Hats or headbands are given to the skiers each season-they can keep those.
-There are racing suits, hoodies and t-shirts available for sale through the Team.
+There are racing suits, possibly team parkas and t-shirts available for sale through the Team.
 Let Leslie know if you would like to purchase any of these.
+It is not required that the skiers have team suits even if they are racing, but the kids do like them.
+Leslie will be placing an order in mid-October.

 All families are expected to volunteer and participate in the activities they volunteered for!